jhu-ransomware/distributed-ransomware-defence/README.md

 3) Don't requiring entering your own node number
 4) Deal with case where all connected nodes are failed.
 5) Ensure goes through an adaptive round with new new status before updating

+## Notes on detection module
+The detection module is purposely designed to be swapable.
+Currently, it uses a file entrophy based approach to do so.
+If this would ever want to be changed, the only code that would be affected is the "run_detection" function in monitor.c (as well as it's called functions) to instead use a different approach.
+Also, note that the code building the lookup table used by "run_detection" would no longer be needed either.